nxp-mcuxpresso/mcuxsdk-examples/_boards/mcimx93qsb/demo_apps/power_mode_switch/example_board_readme.md

 Mcore debug console shows the menu to command the MCU to the target power mode.
 The target power mode can be wakeup by LPTMR and LPUART.
 SYSTEM SLEEP flow: In linux console use command "echo mem > /sys/power/state" to suspend A55, then select SUSPEND mode in Mcore debug console.
 The STBY LED on board will light with RED color.
 NOTE: M33 wakeup A55 by using MU interrupt "GCR[GIR1]".
 Please ensure the A55 already in SUSPEND mode, then press "W" button in Mcore debug console.
 Or you will meet call trace info in linux.
+NOTE: Please do not perform M33 Root clock switching concurrently with A-core suspend operations!
+If we change the M-core root clock while the A-core is suspended, the function for M-core to wake up A-core will hang.

 The log below shows the output of the power mode switch demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~